MS Society funds new translational research project for progressive forms of MS

 Dr. Liu reiterates that there is a need for the development of novel therapeutics as only 55% of individuals with relapse-remitting MS have effective disease-modifying therapies.
 Furthermore, drugs for progressive MS are scarce with only one approved therapy for this form of the disease in the U.S. There is an important unmet need for treatments that disrupt the processes that contribute to progression in MS, specifically neurodegeneration.
 The MS Society has taken an important step forward by supporting Dr. Liu’s proposal to develop drugs that will target neurodegeneration in MS with the ultimate goal that these novel targets will promote neuroprotection.

-Dr. Liu’s research represents a significant step forward towards an innovative treatment for progressive forms of MS. She has identified a promising target that, with the appropriate treatment, will stop the neurodegenerative process in MS.
+Dr. Liu’s research represents a significant step forward towards an innovative treatment for progressive forms of MS. She has identified a promising target that, with the appropriate treatment, may slow the neurodegenerative process in MS.

 The steps necessary to translate scientific discoveries into therapies involve a great deal of risk, resources and expertise.
 By collaborating with Fast Forward and leveraging their expertise in drug development, the MS Society will enable Dr. Liu to advance her research through a critical stage of preclinical development towards a transformative treatment option.